MissAnichka/iChat/README.md

 # Using the app
 Click on the + to open a new user chat window within the page

+In the first input box, you can change the auto - generated username to anything you wish just by typing it in and sending

 Click the + any time you would like to open an additional user chat window

 Type your text within your opened user window